 \\Do not, under any circumstances, turn in another student's work as your own.
 Do not, under any circumstances, give your work to anyone else to turn in as their own.
-Do not copy and paste from the Internet.
-All of these situations are representative of academic dishonesty and will be treated as such.\\
+Both situations are representative of academic dishonesty and will be treated as such.\\